ilmercatinodellibro/ilmercatinodellibro/README.md

 - To view the sync script, see [`sync.sh`](/packages/server/backup/scripts/sync.sh).
 - To view the cron job for syncing, see [`crontab`](/packages/server/backup/config/crontabs).

-> ⚠️ **Note**: In development mode, the sync script make a `copy` of the backup files instead of syncing them to the cloud.
-This is to avoid to overwrite the files in the cloud with the development ones.
-In production mode, the sync script will `sync` the backup files to the cloud.
+> ⚠️ **Note**: In development mode, the sync script performs a `copy` of the backup files to the cloud storage path defined by `NODE_ENV`, ensuring that development backups do not overwrite production backups.
+In production mode, the sync script uses `sync` to ensure the cloud storage is fully synchronized with the local backup directory.

 #### Email Alerts